Skip to main content

 Summary

-In this section, we added a new contract to this project, reorganizing the project as a multi-contract project using Cargo Workspaces.
-The new contract made use of Soroban's storage capabilities to store and retrieve data.
-We also learned about the different kinds of storage and how to manage their lifetimes.
+In this section, we added a new contract to this project, that made use of Soroban's storage capabilities to store and retrieve data.
+We also learned about the different kinds of storage and how to manage their TTLs.

-Next we'll learn to deploy contracts to Soroban's Testnet network and interact with them over RPC using the CLI.
+Next we'll learn a bit more about deploying contracts to Soroban's Testnet network and interact with our incrementor contract using the CLI.